 Many people have put off the thought of using a private audiologist because they are concerned about ensuring that they are practicing to the very highest professional standard.
-You may think that choosing a big chain will guarantee you service, however, by finding your independent audiologist through Hearing Aid UK you can be assured that every one of our members is regulated by the Health and Care Professionals Council.
+You may think that choosing a big chain will guarantee you service.

+However, by finding your independent audiologist through Hearing Aid UK you can be assured that every one of our members is regulated by the Health and Care Professionals Council.
 We also offer a full 60-day money-back guarantee if for any reason you aren’t happy with your hearing aid – although we are sure that you will be!

 If you are considering purchasing digital hearing aids then please compare our services.
 Click on the below links to discover more.

 This starts with finding the right audiologist who will understand your unique hearing loss and take your financial situation, along with other factors, into account when advising on the right hearing solution for you.

-Some users may see off the shelf hearing aids as a much more affordable way to buy a hearing aid than going to a private audiologist, with some off the shelf hearing aids starting at just £99 per aid and top prices coming in at around £500 plus per aid.
+Some users may see off-the-shelf hearing aids as a much more affordable way to buy a hearing aid than going to a private audiologist, with some off-the-shelf hearing aids starting at just £99 per aid and top prices coming in at around £500 plus per aid.

-Unlike NHS hearing aids or hearing aids purchased from private audiologists which are fitted and programmed to your specific requirements, off the shelf aids only do exactly what they say on the tin.
+Unlike NHS hearing aids or hearing aids purchased from private audiologists which are fitted and programmed to your specific requirements, off-the-shelf aids only do exactly what they say on the tin.

 Most companies have websites upon which you can browse through their range of hearing aids before selecting the one that you think is right for you, adding it to your cart, checking out and then a few days later the hearing aids will arrive in the post and you are ready to go.

-Off the shelf hearing aids are marketed as being pre-programmed to suit the most common types of mild to moderate hearing loss, especially that caused by the natural ageing process where people tend to experience more problems hearing higher frequencies than they do hearing lower-frequency sounds.
+Off-the-shelf hearing aids are marketed as being pre-programmed to suit the most common types of mild to moderate hearing loss, especially those caused by the natural ageing process where people tend to experience more problems hearing higher frequencies than they do hearing lower-frequency sounds.

-Their technology is focused on simply amplifying some of these higher frequency sounds.
-However, the bonus on selecting the hearing aid lies firmly with the customer, as you are not getting the services of a qualified audiologist to help identify your specific type and level of hearing loss.
+Their technology is focused on simply amplifying some of these higher-frequency sounds.
+However, the bonus of selecting the hearing aid lies firmly with the customer, as you are not getting the services of a qualified audiologist to help identify your specific type and level of hearing loss.

-Depending on the company from which you buy your off the shelf hearing aids there could be a number of costs to pay on top of the price of the hearing aid itself.
+Depending on the company from which you buy your off-the-shelf hearing aids there could be a number of costs to pay on top of the price of the hearing aid itself.

-Different off the shelf hearing aid companies offer varying levels of range and choice.
+Different off-the-shelf hearing aid companies offer varying levels of range and choice.
 However, in general, your choice will probably be much more limited than if you go to a private audiologist.

-As we know with most online purchases, there is always a worry that your off the shelf hearing aid won’t work for you.
+As we know with most online purchases, there is always a worry that your off-the-shelf hearing aid won’t work for you.
 How many times have you ordered something that looks amazing on the website only to find out that it’s not quite the same in the flesh?
-Inevitably this is a risk that you run when choosing to buy an off the shelf hearing aid.
+Inevitably this is a risk that you run when choosing to buy an off-the-shelf hearing aid.

-However most reputable companies will offer around a 30 day returns policy, where you can simply send your hearing aid back if it isn’t working out.
-If you think that buying an off the shelf hearing aid could be the right option for you, then, in all honesty, we would advise that you think again.
+However, most reputable companies will offer around a 30-day returns policy, where you can simply send your hearing aid back if it isn’t working out.
+If you think that buying an off-the-shelf hearing aid could be the right option for you, then, in all honesty, we would advise that you think again.

-If money really is a deciding factor for you then we would recommend going to the NHS rather than risking an off the shelf hearing aid.
+If money really is a deciding factor for you then we would recommend going to the NHS rather than risking an off-the-shelf hearing aid.
 However, choosing a hearing aid from a private audiologist will always give you access to the best choice of hearing aids with the greatest levels of technological advancement and with the highest levels of personalised ongoing care.